Nora Ephron: Personal life

 Ephron's son, Jacob Bernstein, directed an HBO movie on her life titled Everything Is Copy.
-As of 2021, he is a reporter for The New York Times.
+As of 2021, he was a reporter for The New York Times.
+Another son, Max, is a keyboard and guitar player.

 For many years, Ephron was one of the very few people who knew the identity of Deep Throat, the anonymous informer for articles written by her ex-husband Carl Bernstein and Bob Woodward uncovering the Watergate scandal.
-Ephron read Bernstein's notes, which referred to Deep Throat as "MF"; Bernstein said it stood for "My Friend," but Ephron correctly guessed it stood for Mark Felt, the former associate director of the FBI.
+Ephron read in Woodward and Bernstein's book All the President's Men that in Bernstein's notes, he referred to Deep Throat as "MF"; Bernstein said it stood for "My Friend", but Ephron correctly guessed it stood for Mark Felt, the former associate director of the FBI.

 After Ephron's marriage with Bernstein ended, Ephron revealed Deep Throat's identity to her son Jacob and anyone else who asked.
 She once said, "I would give speeches to 500 people and someone would say, 'Do you know who Deep Throat is?'
 And I would say, 'It's Mark Felt.'"
-Classmates of Jacob Bernstein at the Dalton School and Vassar College recall Jacob's revealing to numerous people that Felt was Deep Throat.
-This revelation attracted little media attention during the many years that the identity of Deep Throat was a mystery.
+Classmates of Jacob at the Dalton School and Vassar College recall him revealing to numerous people that Felt was Deep Throat.
+This revelation attracted little media attention despite Deep Throat's identity being publicly unknown.
 Ephron said, "No one, apart from my sons, believed me."
-Ephron was invited by Arianna Huffington to write about the experience in The Huffington Post, for which she was a regular blogger and part-time editor.
+Ephron was invited by Arianna Huffington to write about the experience in The Huffington Post, for which Ephron was a regular blogger and part-time editor.